Earn a Bachelor's Degree in Italian Language in Florence, Italy

 Communication through language is at the core of human experience, and the study of a foreign language provides a powerful key to successful interaction.
 The ability to communicate efficiently and sensitively in another language with people of different cultural backgrounds can only enhance one’s professional advancement in any career.

-The Department of Modern Languages and Cultures through Marist aims to enrich students’ university-level education by helping them gain a rich preparation for the future through the support of global studies, teacher education, international tracks in other disciplines and, in general, career opportunities in key areas of domestic and international service where knowledge of a foreign language facilitates and increases the level of success.
+The Department of World Languages and Cultures through Marist aims to enrich students’ university-level education by helping them gain a rich preparation for the future through the support of global studies, teacher education, international tracks in other disciplines and, in general, career opportunities in key areas of domestic and international service where knowledge of a foreign language facilitates and increases the level of success.

 Why Earn an Italian Language Bachelor’s Degree Studying Abroad in Italy